iidsample/iidsampe.github.io/index.md

 layout: default
 ---
 <!--# About Me-->
 I am a fifth year grad student at UW-Madison.
 Advised by Dimitris Papailipolous and Shivaram Venkataraman .
-My research interests are primarily in Systems for Machine Learning.
+My research interests are primarily in Systems for Machine Learning, especially around distributed training and inference of ML workloads.

 When I am not being a grad student, I can be found racing keelboats on Lake Mendota or alpine skiing on the slopes around Madison.
 I also double up as a sailing instructor at the UW-Madison Sailing club.

 #### Publications
 An up to date publication list can be found [here](https://scholar.google.com/citations?hl=en&user=u71IKxAAAAAJ&view_op=list_works&sortby=pubdate).